carolabutera/FEV_NGIMU/README.md

 * open NGIMU GUI  software
 * connect an IMU
 * go to Settings-> Send Rates-> set the desired frequency for Sensor, Rotation Matrix and Linear Acceleration
+* go to Send Command-> Write to device